wp-plugins/bulletproof-security/readme.txt

 = Is BulletProof Security Network / Multisite Compatible? =

 Yes.
 BulletProof Security contains AutoMagic buttons for Network / Multisite websites.
-Both sub-directory and sub-domain Master .htaccess code is written / created for your specific Network / Multisite site.
-BulletProof Modes should ONLY be Activated on the Primary site to automatically protect all sub sites.
-Sub sites are virtual.
-DO NOT Activate BulletProof Modes on sub sites.
-BPS allows only Super Admins to see the BPS menus in sub sites.
+Both sub-directory and sub-domain Master .htaccess code is written / created for your specific Network / Multisite site based on your WordPress version.
+The BulletProof Security plugin can be Network Activated or you can allow BulletProof Security to be activated individually on each Network / Multisite subsite or of course you can choose not to Network Activate BulletProof Security or allow the BPS plugin on subsites.
+Only Login Security and System Info menus are available on subsites.
+Super Admins will see BPS Dashboard Alerts and other Status displays on the Primary Site only.
+Administrators can activate or deactivate BulletProof Security on subsites if you allow this on your Network / Multisite website.
+The BPS Primary Site
+Menus will display all BPS menus.
+All other BulletProof Security features are not available on subsites since Network/Multisite subsites are virtual and do not have separate website files of their own.
+All of the other standard BulletProof Security features work sitewide and affect all other virtual subsites with the exception of Login Security which works individually for each specific website - Primary or virtual subsites and therefore should only be available to and controlled by the Super Admin with Network Admin capabilities for the
+Network/Multisite website.
 BulletProof Security also works with Network / Multisite Domain Mapping.

 = Is BulletProof Security BuddyPress Compatible? =